 When a message has to come from leadership, make sure it's from your your most visible and well-respected leaders.
 And avoid "big bang" pronouncements.
-Trying to make a huge splash only works if you're prepared to swim.
+Don't try to make a big splash unless you're prepared to swim.
 Instead, make the reception of consistent communication about your initiatives a regular part of your employees’ daily routines.

 I hope some if not all of this advice will help you to infuse your internal communications best practices with real meaning.
-But let’s be honest; while the idea of communicating with purpose may be common sense, there’s a reason so few organizations are good at it.
-It takes practice, it takes time, and it takes a kind of organizational empathy that only comes from really listening to your employees and thinking deeply about the meaning behind the messages you’re attempting to convey.
+But let’s be honest.
+While the idea of communicating with purpose may seem like common sense, there’s a reason so few organizations are good at it.
+It takes practice, time, and a kind of organizational empathy that only comes from really listening to your employees and thinking deeply about the meaning behind the messages you’re attempting to convey.